KenKundert/emborg/README.rst

    chmod 700 settings

+specifying

 Better is to simply not store the passphrase in the emborg script.
-This can be arranged if you are using `Avendesora
-<https://github.com/KenKundert/avendesora>`_, which is a flexible password
+This can be arranged if you are using `Avendesora <https://avendesora.readthedocs.io>`, which is a flexible password management system.
-management system.
 The interface to Avendesora is already built in to *Emborg*, but its use is optional (it need not be installed).
 However, be sure to keep a copy of your *Borg* passphrase in a safe place, preferably with the exported encryption key.
 Remember, that if you lose all of your files, you need your *Borg* password before you will be able to recover your Avendesora files.
 Alternatively, you can backup your Avendesora files outside of Borg.

 It is also best, if it can be arranged, to keep your backups at a remote site so that your backups do not get destroyed in the same disaster, such as a fire or